noudess/docs-main/Lua-ItemInst.md

-Lua_ItemInst is a class exported to Lua that represent the ItemInst object from EQEmu.
+ItemInst is a class exported to Lua that represent the ItemInst object from EQEmu.

 [Return to the Lua API](Lua-API)